MaxFleur/LightCombatManager/README.md

 5. Hit `cmake.exe -G “Visual Studio 17 2022” -A x64 ..` This will create an sln-file.
 6. Open the sln file using Visual Studio.
 Build the application in Debug- or Release-Mode.
 7. Inside the build-file, a file named `Debug` or `Release` should have been created.
 Navigate to this folder and then to the `src` subdirectory.
 8. The exe-file for the application should be found here.
-To successfully run the exe, `QT5Core.dll`, `QT5Widgets.dll` and `QT5Gui.dll` have to be in the same file path as the exe (`QT5Cored.dll`, `QT5Widgetsd.dll` and `QT5Guid.dll` for Debug).
+To successfully run the exe, `QT6Core.dll`, `QT6Widgets.dll` and `QT6Gui.dll` have to be in the same file path as the exe (`QT5Core.dll`, `QT5Widgets.dll` and `QT5Gui.dll` for Qt5).
 You also have to create a directory named
    `platforms` in the same dir as the exe-file and copy the `qwindows.dll` into it.

 # Contribution